mssandeepkamath/ar-ecommerce-android/README.md

-# Flipkart Grid_4.0_Android:
+# Grid_4.0 Submission on Blockchain based Ecommerce Android by team Brogrammers

+## Team Members
+* Karthik Pai - ISE Dept in RV College of Engineering -> Github Repo: https://github.com/kptriescoding
+* Rakshith Hegde - ISE Dept in RV College of Engineering ->Github Repo: https://github.com/RakshithDHegde
+* MS Sandeep Kamath - ISE Dept in RV College of Engineering -> Github Repo: https://github.com/mssandeepkamath/

-### A dummy Android Ecommerce app consisting of features such has,
+### A dummy Ecommerce Web app consisting of features such has,
-* Buy/Sell products in metamask app.
+* Buy products in Any any website with metamask Based on Ropsten TestNet.
+* Transfer Products feautures present in our website
-* 3-D rendering of products using Sceneform AR core.
+* 3-D rendering of products using app for mobiles.
 * Scan QR from website for AR view.
+* Reward system which in the form of lottery can be held regularly by sellers to award buyers who bought our products
+* Basic Seller GUI so sellers can verify warranties and hold auctions and withdraw Eths

 ## Preview: